JetBrains/jewel/README.md

 #### Build your own IconsKeys file

-If you want to leverage the Jewel icons API with your icons, you can build your own `*IconsKeys` file, looking at our `AllIconsKeys` file as a reference.
-You can manually  maintain it or you can automatically generate it, accroding to your needs.
+If you want to benefit from a better experience, not having to deal with strings and keys everywhere, you can build your own `*IconsKeys` file.
+Look at our `AllIconsKeys` file as a reference.
+You can  maintain it manually, or you can automatically generate it, depending on your needs.

 This would keep a common API for your icons and the provided icons, saving you from having to use string paths to reference them.